Strong Feller property of sticky reflected distorted Brownian motion: Main results

 We state the following proposition in order to be able to give afterwards suitable conditions on the density $\varrho$:

-\begin{proposition} There exists a diffusion process $\mathbb{M}=(\Omega,\mathcal{F},(\mathcal{F}_t)_{t \geq 0}, (X_t)_{t \geq 0}, (\mathbb{P}_x)_{x \in E})$ (called $n$ independent sticky Brownian motions on $[0,\infty)$) solving the SDE
+\begin{proposition} There exists a diffusion process $\mathbb{M}^{n,\beta}=(\Omega,\mathcal{F},(\mathcal{F}_t)_{t \geq 0}, (X_t)_{t \geq 0}, (\mathbb{P}^{n,\beta}_x)_{x \in E})$ (called $n$ independent sticky Brownian motions on $[0,\infty)$) solving the SDE

-where $(B_t)_{t \geq 0}$ is an $n$-dimensional standard Brownian motion, and the transition semigroup $(p_t^{\beta,n})_{t >0}$ of $\mathbb{M}$ has the doubly Feller property, i.e. it is a Feller transition semigroup which admits additionally the strong Feller property (see Definition \ref{defDF}).
-Moreover, the Dirichlet form associated to $n$ independent sticky Brownian motions on $[0,\infty)$ is given by the conservative, strongly local, strongly regular Dirichlet form $(\mathcal{E}^n,D(\mathcal{E}^n))$, i.e., the closure on $L^2(E;\mu_n)$ of the bilinear form
+for every starting point $x \in E$, where $(B_t)_{t \geq 0}$ is an $n$-dimensional standard Brownian motion, and the transition semigroup $(p_t^{n,\beta})_{t >0}$ of $\mathbb{M}^{n,\beta}$ has the doubly Feller property, i.e., it is a Feller transition semigroup which admits additionally the strong Feller property (see Definition \ref{defDF}).
+Moreover, the Dirichlet form associated to $n$ independent sticky Brownian motions on $[0,\infty)$ is given by the conservative, strongly local, strongly regular symmetric Dirichlet form $(\mathcal{E}^{n,\beta},D(\mathcal{E}^{n,\beta}))$, i.e., the closure on $L^2(E;m_{n,\beta})$ of the bilinear form

 \end{proposition}